mateidanut/PROLOG-Interpreter/README.md

 # PROLOG-Interpreter
-Basic PROLOG Interpreter written in Python
+Basic PROLOG Interpreter written in Python.
+The inference step is done using backward chaining.